What are Disney's 'Room Checks'?

 Why does Disney do room checks?

 Room checks are nothing new at Disney, and they’re an unfortunate result of the 2017 Las Vegas shooting where a shooter took residence in a hotel room, stockpiled weapons, and opened fire at a music event happening on The Strip.
-Disney are not the only hotel operator to complete room checks as part of their security procedures.
-Most hotels will complete a check, but with Disney being such a popular travel destination, their policy is much wider known and in turn used as a topic of discussion.
+Disney is not the only hotel operator to complete room checks as part of their security procedures.
+Most hotels will complete a check, but with Disney being such a popular travel destination, their policy is much more widely known and in turn used as a topic of discussion.

 Can I refuse a room check?